Elastic Integrative Analysis of Randomized Trial and Real-World Data for Treatment Heterogeneity Estimation: An application

 We illustrate the potential benefit of the proposed elastic estimator to evaluate the effect of adjuvant chemotherapy for early-stage resected non-small cell lung cancer (NSCLC) using the CALGB 9633 data and a large clinical oncology database, the NCDB.
-In CALGB 9633, we include $319$ patients with $163$ randomly assigned to observation ($A=0$) and $156$ randomly assigned to chemotherapy ($A=1$).
-The comparable sample from the NCDB includes $15337$ patients diagnosed with NSCLC between years 2004 -- 2016 in stage IB disease with $11021$ on observation and $4316${} received chemotherapy after surgery.
-The numbers of treated and controls are relatively balanced in the CALGB 9633 trial while they are unbalanced in the NCDB.
-We include five covariates in the analysis: gender ($1=\textrm{male}$, $0=\textrm{female}$), age, indicator for histology ($1=\textrm{squamous}$, $0=\textrm{non-squamous}$), race ($1=\text{white},0=\text{non-white}$), and tumor size in cm.
-The outcome is the indicator of cancer recurrence within 3 years after the surgery, i.e. $Y=1$ if recurrence occurred and $Y=0$ otherwise.
+In CALGB 9633, we include $319$ patients, with $163$ randomly assigned to observation ($A=0$) and $156$ randomly assigned to chemotherapy ($A=1$).
+The NCDB cohort is selected based on the same patient eligibility criteria as the CALGB 9633 trial;{} see Section \ref{sec:datasupp} of the supplementary material.
+The comparable NCDB sample includes $15,166$ patients diagnosed with NSCLC between 2004 and 2016 in stage IB disease, with $10,903$ on observation and $4316${} receiving chemotherapy after surgery.
+The numbers of treated and controls are relatively balanced in the CALGB 9633 trial, while they are unbalanced in the NCDB sample.
+We include five covariates in the analysis: gender ($1=\textrm{male}$, $0=\textrm{female}$), age, the indicator for histology ($1=\textrm{squamous}$, $0=\textrm{non-squamous}$), race ($1=\text{white},0=\text{non-white}$), and tumor size in cm.
+The outcome is the overall survival within three years after the surgery, i.e., $Y=1$ if died due to all causes and $Y=0$ otherwise.
+We are interested in estimating the HTE of adjuvant chemotherapy over observation after resection for the patient population with the same set of eligibility criteria as that of CALGB 9633.

-Table \ref{tab:covbal} reports the covariate means by treatment group in the two samples.
+Table \ref{tab:covbal} reports the covariate means by sample and treatment group.
 Due to treatment randomization, covariates are balanced between the treated and the control in the CALGB 9633 trial sample.
-While due to lack of treatment randomization, covariates are highly unbalanced in the NCDB sample.
-It can be seen that older patients with histology and smaller tumor size are likely to choose a conservative treatment, on observation.
+While due to a lack of treatment randomization, covariates are relatively unbalanced in the NCDB sample.
+Older patients with histology and smaller tumors are likely to choose a conservative treatment on observation.
 Moreover, we can not rule out the possibility of unmeasured confounders in the NCDB sample.